benshanahan1/controllify/README.md

 ## Getting started

+**Please note:** At the moment, Controllify only works on Windows, due to the Windows specific code in 'keyboard.py'.

 To run Controllify virtually (without switchbox hardware), you need to install a COM port emulator (i.e. com0com).
 Once installed, create COM ports 4 and 5 and link them together so that a bytes written to one will appear on the other.
 Once done, launch the Controllify server (Controllify.bat) and the TX emulator (/emulator/launch_tx.bat).
 Inside of the emulator, try the following commands and if everything is working properly, Spotify should respond:

 * play